 - W54-W55.
-We want to know the net value (sale price minus debt owed) of the main house the FU sold since January 1, 2003.
-If FU sold more than one main home, ask about the one owned in January 2003. - W56-W58.
+We want to know the net value (sale price minus debt owed) of the main house the FU sold since January 1, 2007.
+If FU sold more than one main home, ask about the one owned in January 2007. - W55.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - W56-W58.
 Unfolding brackets-see W3-W5. - W59-W60.
 Do NOT include farms, businesses, or money spent on additions and repairs here.
 Use the W1 QxQ for what to include here (i.e., real estate other than FU's main home).
 Although the questions here don't say so, we want net values, not the purchase price.
 The amount put into the real estate should include all costs of buying minus any amount mortgaged on this property at the time of purchase.
 So, for example, the R could have borrowed money for the down payment, and we would want that amount included, as long as this piece of real estate was not used as collateral for the loan.